Frequently Asked Questions

 DNP will help reduce the number of improper payments by providing agencies streamlined access to relevant data sources when evaluating pre-award, pre-payment eligibility verification process as well as anytime during the payment lifecycle.

 Improper payments can happen for a number of reasons.
 It is important to identify the root causes of improper payments in order for agencies to detect and prevent improper payments.
-Do Not Pay (DNP) can help agencies identify some of the reasons improper payments are made.
+DNP can help agencies identify some of the reasons improper payments are made.

-While improper payments can have many causes, the federal government has categorized root causes of error into three categories for reporting purposes.
-The three categories are:
+While improper payments can have many causes, the federal government has categorized root causes of error into five categories for reporting purposes.
+This chart from the Office of Management and Budget’s M-21-19 Memorandum defines and gives examples of each cause category:

 As a multi-functional analytics tool and one-stop data shop, DNP allows agencies to check various data sources for pre-award, pre-payment eligibility verification, at the time of payment and any time in the payment lifecycle.
 It allows them to verify eligibility of a vendor, grantee, loan recipient, or beneficiary.
 This will help prevent, reduce, and stop improper payments, as well as prevent fraud, waste, and abuse.